 Microscopium, the Microscope (Mic)

-The constellation of Microscopium, the Microscope, is best viewed in the Fall season during the month of September for mid-northern latitudes.
+Microscopium is the 66th largest constellation.
 It's brightest star is Gamma Microscopii at magnitude 4.67.
 The boundary of the Microscopium constellation contains 7 stars that host known exoplanets.

 - Constellation Family:

-- Best Viewing Month*:
+- Best viewing month*:

 - Right Ascension (avg):